 Cost leadership is a strategy that focuses on reducing the costs involved in providing a product or service.
 By running a lean operation and reducing costs across different departments, you’ll maintain healthy margins and profits.

 A differentiation strategy focuses on providing a product or service that is perceived as being unique and hard to replicate.
-Buyers won’t find anything like your product or service in the market allowing you to charge a premium.
+Buyers won’t find anything like your product or service in the market allowing you to charge higher prices.

 A focus strategy looks at serving a specific target market better than anyone else in this industry.
 By acquiring a deep understanding of your specific customer, you’ll be able to serve your customers more effectively and efficiently than the competitors who are working across the entire industry.